lukefisklennon/something-awesome/README.md

 Users establish a connection as a client with their residence server.
 The following events may be sent:

-- Client-to-server
-  - "send": see "send" in [server communication](#server-to-server-communication)
 - Server-to-client
+  - "whoami": `{publicKey: string}`
+    - `publicKey` is the server's public key
+    - allows the client to then authenticate
   - "discover": see "discover" in [server communication](#server-to-server-communication)
     - sent on connection, and additionally whenever the server's list is updated
+- Client-to-server
+  - "send": see "send" in [server communication](#server-to-server-communication)
+  - "auth": `{publicKey: string, proof: string}`
+    - `publicKey` is the client's public key
+	- `proof` is the client's public key encrypted with the ECDH shared secret derived, which can be derived from the server's public key (sent with "whoami") and the client's keypair
+	- authenticates the client, so the server will be willing to deliver messages to it